SonnyJim/eve8266/README.md

 1st LED Red = Booting, 2nd LED Blue = Connected to WiFi, 3rd LED Green = Authorisation successful.

+By default, it only lights the first 4 LEDs until you edit the number of connected LEDs on the http://$IP_OF_NODEMCU/ledconfig page.
+This is a safeguard against people using a PC USB port to power the lights, which can only supply about 0.5A and will cause the NodeMCU to fall into a brown-out/reset loop.

 For further troubleshooting, plug the NodeMCU in via USB and use a terminal emulator set to 115200.

 FAQ